 During his time at USC, Burns developed a reputation as one of the brightest young secondary coaches in the country and mentored a number of standout performers, including All-American safeties Troy Polamalu (2002) and Darnell Bing (2005).
 He also coached first-team All-Pac-10 cornerback Will Poole in 2003.
 Polamalu was a first-round selection (16th overall) of the Pittsburgh Steelers in the 2003 NFL Draft, while Poole and Bing were fourth-round picks of the Miami Dolphins and Detroit Lions in 2004 and 2006.
 Terrell Thomas, who played one season for Burns in 2005, ended up a second-round selection of the New York Giants in the 2008 NFL Draft.
 In 2004, the Trojans were ninth nationally in pass defense.

-Burns previously coached the cornerbacks for four seasons at Louisville from 1998-2001 and produced six All-Conference USA selections during his tenure, including first-teamers Anthony Floyd (2000, 2001) and Antonio Roundtree (1998) while Rashad Holman was selected by the San Francisco 49ers in the sixth round of the 2001 NFL Draft.
+Burns previously coached cornerbacks for four seasons at Louisville from 1998-2001 and produced six All-Conference USA selections during his tenure, including first-teamers Anthony Floyd (2000, 2001) and Antonio Roundtree (1998) while Rashad Holman was selected by the San Francisco 49ers in the sixth round of the 2001 NFL Draft.
 The Cardinals ranked 18th nationally in pass efficiency defense and had 20 interceptions in his final season in 2001.
 In 2000, Louisville led the nation in interceptions (27) and was 20th in the country in pass efficiency defense.
-Louisville played in four bowls – 1998 Motor City Bowl, 1999 Humanitarian Bowl, 2000 and 2001 Liberty Bowl – during his tenure.
+Louisville played in bowls during each of the four seasons of his tenure at the 1998 Motor City Bowl, 1999 Humanitarian Bowl, and 2000 and 2001 Liberty Bowl.

 He started his career with one campaign as the cornerbacks coach at Idaho (1997) with the Vandals intercepting 13 passes.